Search results for

 Of course, if you don’t need a lot of power, maybe you just need a bog-standard MP3 player like the old days.
 That’s where the SanDisk Clip Sport Plus comes in.
 This little fella can clip onto your shirt or armband and store 32GB (there are smaller models, too) of tunes for your workout.
 Additionally, it’s sweat-resistant with an IPX5 rating.

 While it’s quite a bit cheaper than the other entries here, the SanDisk Clip Sport Plus isn’t exactly aimed at someone looking to replace a computer or a smartphone for their tunes.
-This is a product to remove all thought necessary for someone who just wants to use the earbuds or headphones they always work out with and now need a solution with a headphone jack.
+This is a product to remove all thought necessary for someone who just wants to use the earbuds or headphones they always work out with, and now needs a solution with a headphone jack.
 There’s no card slot, there’s no high-power amplifier, and there’s definitely no streaming support from any of the main music streaming services.
 However, as this product is a great deal less expensive than a phone (not to mention less of a tragedy if it breaks), it’s a good companion for a workout.

 SanDisk Clip Sport Plus